 - Managing and maintaining a diverse range of Council-owned and managed heritage assets and places of Aboriginal Heritage Significance

 - Providing advice and support to owners of heritage places

 - Promoting the city’s heritage and providing education opportunities and materials relating to Wollongong’s history and heritage

 Wollongong’s Local Environmental Plans

 There are currently 490 heritage-listed sites throughout Council’s area and nine heritage conservation areas.
 Any listed item must meet the requirements set out in the Environmental Planning and Assessment Act 1974 and the associated regulations.

 Heritage items are listed in Council’s Local Environmental Plans or LEPs.
-There are three LEPs covering Council’s Local Government Area.
-The LEPs are:

 There are also a few local heritage listings contained in State Environmental Planning Policies or SEPP.
 These include the sites in the Port of Port Kembla part of the SEPP (Port Botany and Port Kembla) SEPP 2013 and in the Sandon Point and Calderwood sections of the SEPP (Major Development) 2005.